-Consisting of 11 Member States (Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Russia & Sweden), as well as the European Union, the CBSS supports a global perspective on regional problems.
+Consisting of 10 Member States as well as the European Union, the CBSS supports a global perspective on regional problems.
 These include politically and practically translating the UN Sustainable Development Goals, the Paris Climate Agreement, the Sendai Framework on Disaster Risk Reduction, the Palermo Protocol and the UN Convention on the Rights of the Child, into regional actions on the ground.
 The Expert Group on Children at Risk embraces the two fundamental pillars of CBSS – political dialogue between States and practical cooperation based on tangible projects to promote children’s rights and child protection.

 The CBSS functions as a coordinator of a multitude of regional actors in the areas of its three long-term priorities: Regional Identity, Sustainable & Prosperous Region, Safe & Secure Region.
 Read more about our priorities and work here.
 Children at Risk is a flagship priority under the Safe and Secure Region.